Home

 Bergen, Norway

-In Bergen, the CALENDARS team explores seasonal calendars with groups in a broad spectrum of institutionalized fields of activity, including:
+During the project period the CALENDARS team has explored seasonal calendars with groups organized to different seasonal rhythms and patterns in a broad spectrum of institutionalized fields of activity, including:

 • A primary and a secondary school